 Realism, as above, is a virtue to be upheld in group.

-I not You — come from your own experience and allow fellow members to listen and experience gather to gain their insights; do not give advice in the form of “you” statements, particularly about meds – “you should try Abilify” vs. “Abilify works for me” – diagnoses and treatment/prescription are the responsibility of psychiatrists, psychotherapists, social workers, and general practitioners.
+I not you — come from your own experience and allow fellow members to listen and experience gather to gain their insights; do not give advice in the form of “you” statements, particularly about meds – “you should try Abilify” vs. “Abilify works for me” – diagnoses and treatment are the responsibility of psychiatrists, psychotherapists, social workers, and general practitioners.

 NO cross talk — do not interrupt a speaker before they are finished; do not directly contravene what they say without preface and permission; do not otherwise bully, coerce, or belittle a speaker.